Utopia (EP): Composition

 According to Kerli, the first track of the album, "Can't Control the Kids", is about "the power that kids these days have because of technology and internet" and that "everyone with a laptop can make something amazing and share it with the rest of the world.
 Everyone can have a voice" and that it was that "kind of rebellious and badass energy [she] was trying to channel."
-The following song, "The Lucky Ones", was written after a friend's cancer scarce after which she said they had been "given a second chance".
+The following song, "The Lucky Ones", was written after a friend's cancer scare after which she said they had been "given a second chance".
 Both of these tracks are electronic dance medleys produced by Svante Halldin and Jakob Hazell (SeventyEight), the following track, also produced by SeventyEight, is the piano-driven ballad "Love Me or Leave Me", which Kerli released as the iTunes Store's "countdown single" on March 5.
 The next track, "Sugar", is a simple electronic track with acoustic elements produced by English producer and DJ Switch characterized by breathy vocals and repeated moaning from Kerli.
 "Here and Now", the following track, is another EDM song produced by SeventyEight, and features a more progressive house influence.
 The album's final track, "Chemical", is a softer piano ballad written solely by Kerli and produced by Brian Ziff.